dhutapratama/docs/errors.md

         });
     }

-You may also use the `renderable` method to override the rendering behavior for built-in Laravel or Symfony exceptions such as `NotFoundHttpException`.
-If the closure given to the `renderable` method does not return a value, Laravel's default exception rendering will be utilized:
+You may also use the `renderable` method to override the rendering behavior for built-in Lets or Symfony exceptions such as `NotFoundHttpException`.
+If the closure given to the `renderable` method does not return a value, Lets's default exception rendering will be utilized:

     use Illuminate\Http\Request;
     use Symfony\Component\HttpKernel\Exception\NotFoundHttpException;